Jackknife Accident Attorneys in Colorado Springs

 - Damages: The jackknife must have resulted in tangible injuries or harm to the victim.

-Any trucking accident that causes severe injuries or loss of life will require an extensive investigation, including a full review of the driver's file, called a "Driver Qualification File" or DFQ.
+Any trucking collision that causes severe injuries or loss of life will require an extensive investigation, including a full review of the driver's file, called a "Driver Qualification File" or DFQ.
 This file reveals information about the driver's record, test results, hours of service, licensing, annual reviews, and other facts.
 Commercial trucks also have a "black box" that tracks the truck's speed, stops, and additional information, which could supply vital data on how the jackknife occurred.

 State and local police and federal investigators may all be involved in investigating a serious truck accident.
 Their reports can provide vital information to support your claim for compensation.